neilsambhu/carla-roach/timeline/README3.md

 6/25/2022 1:31 AM: EOFError persists; training continues

 6/26/2022 7:57 PM: cancel training.
 Modify train_rl_parent_NeilBranch0.py to larger number of epochs between sets of towns to prevent re-training on the same timestep.

+6/27/2022 2:05 AM: stop execution.
+Change to 6 sets of towns; 6 sets of epochs.